 What we will do with your complaint

-Step 1 – We will respond to written complaints within five working days.
-This is our sincere intention and we will try to do this where possible.
-We will tell you which department is dealing with the matter and when you can expect a response.
+- We will acknowledge receipt in writing of your complaint within five working days.
+We will tell you which department is dealing with the matter and confirm when you can expect a response.

-Step 3 – The head of the relevant department will conduct an internal investigation into your complaint.
-A copy of all communications between you and the society will be recorded on our database.
+- Your complaint will be assessed by the head of the department to which it has been allocated, who will conduct an investigation.
+A copy of all communications between you and the Society relevant to your complaint will be recorded on our database.

-Step 4 - You will be advised of the outcome of the investigation within 30 days of receipt of the complaint.
+- You will be advised of the outcome of the investigation within 30 days of receipt of your complaint.

-Step 5 - If you are dissatisfied with the outcome of the investigation, you may refer your complaint to the Chief Executive of the Macular Society within 30 days of the Department Head’s response.
+- If you are dissatisfied with the outcome of the investigation, you may refer your complaint to the Chief Executive within 30 days of receiving the response of the head of department.

-Please be aware that while we will listen and respond to your complaint, we may not always be able to make the changes you request.
+Please be aware that, while we will listen and respond to your complaint, we may not be able to make the changes you request.
 If we cannot, we will explain why.

-The Macular Society will deal with your complaint honestly and openly and we will do everything we can to ensure that we can reach a satisfactory resolution for you and the Society.
+The Society will deal with your complaint honestly and openly and we will do everything we can to ensure that we reach a satisfactory resolution for you and the Society.